 Discussion

-We found strong evidence for GxE interactions in sequestration ability, although this pattern was primarily driven by a single monarch population from Puerto Rico.
-Puerto Rican monarchs contained higher cardenolide concentrations than all other populations when reared on A. curassavica and G. physocarpus, but substantially lower concentrations when reared on A. syriaca and A. speciosa (Figure 4A; Table S10).
-One possible explanation for the inability of Puerto Rican monarchs to efficiently sequester from A. syriaca and A. speciosa is a lack of evolutionary history with these hosts.
+We found strong evidence for GxE interactions in sequestration ability, suggesting that animal species may have spatially structured genetic variation in their ability to sequester dietary toxins.
+However, this GxE pattern was primarily driven by a single monarch population from Puerto Rico: these monarchs contained higher cardenolide concentrations than all other populations when reared on A. curassavica and G. physocarpus, but substantially lower concentrations when reared on A. syriaca and A. speciosa (Figure 4A; Table S10).
+One possible explanation for the inability of Puerto Rican monarchs sequester comparably to other populations from A. syriaca and A. speciosa is a lack of evolutionary history with these hosts.
 Divergence times between Puerto Rican monarchs and their migratory North American ancestors are uncertain but likely occurred within the last 20,000 years (Zhan et al. 2014), whereas other non-migratory populations included in this study likely diverged in the last 150-200 years (Zalucki and Clarke 2004; Freedman et al. 2020b).
-Unlike other non-migratory populations included in this study, Puerto Rican larvae and adults are phenotypically very distinct from North American migrants (see Freedman et al. 2020b).
-Thus, it is conceivable that the lineage of Caribbean and South American monarchs that includes Puerto Rico may have diverged prior to the onset of widespread adoption of A. syriaca and A. speciosa as hosts in North America, and this lineage may never have evolved the physiological capacity to efficiently sequester the primarily polar cardenolides from the temperate North American milkweed flora.
+Thus, it is conceivable that the lineage of Caribbean and South American monarchs that includes Puerto Rico diverged prior to the onset of widespread adoption of A. syriaca and A. speciosa as hosts in North America, which may be a relatively recent phenomenon (Boyle et al. 2022).
+Under this scenario, Puerto Rican monarchs may never have evolved the physiological capacity to sequester the primarily polar cardenolides from the temperate North American milkweed flora.
 Further research with additional monarch populations from the Caribbean and South America or additional North American milkweed species could help to resolve this question.

-An alternative (but not mutually exclusive) explanation for the observed pattern of sequestration in Puerto Rican monarchs is a physiological tradeoff in sequestration efficiency, potentially driven by differences in the physical properties of cardenolides across milkweed host species.
+An alternative (but not mutually exclusive) explanation for the observed pattern of sequestration in Puerto Rican monarchs is a physiological tradeoff in sequestration ability, potentially driven by differences in the physical properties of cardenolides across milkweed host species.
 Puerto Rican monarchs sequestered high concentrations from A. curassavica and G. physocarpus, both of which are high cardenolide species and whose sequestration profiles are biased towards compounds with low to intermediate polarity (Roeske et al. 1976, Malcolm 1990).
 Interestingly, Puerto Rican monarchs sequestered higher cardenolide concentrations from G. physocarpus than any other population (Figure 4A), despite little apparent history of association with this species, suggesting that feeding on A. curassavica or other high cardenolide hosts may have pre-adapted them to sequestering from the chemically similar G. physocarpus.
-By contrast, Puerto Rican monarchs sequestered very low concentrations of polar cardenolides from A. syriaca and A. speciosa that were readily sequestered by all other monarch populations (also see Seiber et al. 1986, Malcolm et al. 1989), as indicated by the lower polarity index for Puerto Rican monarchs on these species (Figure 4C).
-More research into the biochemical basis of sequestration, as well as studies examining variation among monarch families in their ability to sequester, is needed to determine whether tradeoffs in sequestration ability across hosts are a viable explanation for the pattern observed here.
+By contrast, Puerto Rican monarchs sequestered very low concentrations of polar cardenolides from A. syriaca and A. speciosa that were readily sequestered by all other monarch populations (also see Seiber et al. 1986, Malcolm et al. 1989).
+More research into the biochemical basis of sequestration, as well as studies examining genetic variation among monarch families in their ability to sequester, is needed to determine whether tradeoffs in sequestration ability across hosts are a viable explanation for the pattern observed here.